 Children with dyslexia, take heart

 If more people knew that many of you have special gifts, they’d envy you.
-Albert Einstein, Steven Spielberg, John Lennon, and Whoopi Goldberg are among the many dyslexics who have succeeded as doctors, lawyers, entrepreneurs, musicians, athletes, artists, web architects, and in a host of other fields.
+Albert Einstein, Steven Spielberg, John Lennon, Henry Winkler (The Fonz), and Whoopi Goldberg are among the many dyslexics who have succeeded as doctors, lawyers, entrepreneurs, musicians, athletes, artists, web architects, and in a host of other fields.

 I’ve been specializing in work with dyslexia for ten years.
 I attended Yale, where I majored in languages, and I’ve never lost my love and fascination with language and how we use it.